Powerlearnproject/se-assignment-day-2-git-and-github-Admiralty02/README.md

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

-Public vs. Private Repositories: Public repositories allow open collaboration, while private ones restrict access.
+Public repositories allow open collaboration, while private ones restrict access.
 Public repos are ideal for open-source projects, whereas private ones protect sensitive code.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?